uwarring82/adv-lab-handbook/README.md

 Unless otherwise stated, the contents are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

+### Binder reliability & local fallback

+Binder is a free shared service; first launch can be slow or queued.
+If Binder is unavailable:
+1) Create a local environment (`python -m venv .venv && source .venv/bin/activate`)
+2) `pip install -r requirements.txt`
+3) `jupyter notebook` and open the tutorial under `/notebooks/`.

 ## GitBook

 This repository is synced with GitBook for user-friendly navigation and reading.